 Are virtual offices illegal?

-What happens during physical verification?
+What about the physical verification?

 How to Choose a Legally Compliant Virtual Office Provider